wallarm/product-documentation/docs/latest/user-guides/settings/users.md

 The [multitenancy](../../waf-installation/multi-tenant/overview.md) feature also enables you to use the global roles **Global Administrator**, **Global Analyst**, **Global Read Only**.
 Global roles provide users with access to the technical tenant account and linked tenant accounts, regular roles provide users with access only to the technical tenant account.

-More detailed information about access of different user roles to Wallarm entitites is provided in the table below.
+More detailed information about access of different user roles to the Wallarm entities is provided in the table below.
 Entity management covers entity creating, editing, and deleting.

 | Entity              | Administrator / Global Administrator | Analyst / Global Analyst | Read Only / Global Read Only |
 |---------------------|--------------------------------------|--------------------------|------------------------------|